ribbybibby/s3_exporter/README.md

 ### Configuration

-You should pass the params to a single instance of the exporter using relabelling, like so:
+You can pass the params to a single instance of the exporter using relabelling, like so:

 ```yml
 scrape_configs: